 PGDBG supports debugging regardless of how a program was compiled.
-Specifically, PGDBG does not require that the program under debug be compiled with debugging information, such as using -g.
+In other words, PGDBG does not require that the program under debug be compiled with debugging information, such as using -g.
 It can debug code that is lacking debug information, but because it is missing information about symbols and line numbers, it can only access the program at the assembly level.
 PGDBG also supports debugging at the assembly level if debug symbols are available.

-As described in "Building Applications for Debug," on page 1, the most information is available when the program is compiled using $\neg g$ or $\neg g \circ p \vdash w$ with no optimization.
-When a program is compiled at higher levels of optimization, less information about source-level symbols and line numbers is available, even if the program was compiled with $\neg g$ or $\neg g \circ p \vdash w$.
+As described in "Building Applications for Debug," on page 1, the richest debugging experience is available when the program is compiled using -g or -gopt with no optimization.
+When a program is compiled at higher levels of optimization, less information about source-level symbols and line numbers is available, even if the program was compiled with -g or -gopt.
 In such cases, if you want to find the source of a problem without rebuilding the program, you may need to debug at the assembly level.

-If a program has been "stripped" of all symbols, either by the linker or a separate utility, then debugging is at the assembly level.
+If a program has been "stripped" of all symbols, either by the linker or a separate utility, then debugging will be at the assembly level.
 PGDBG is only able to examine or control the program in terms of memory addresses and registers.